senseexcel/senseexcel/README.md

    QMC >> Content Libararies >> senseexcel >> Contents >> Upload >> Select File “license.txt”.

-   This file will be the tool for managing the licenses of all of your Sense Excel users going forward.
-   It can be updated and overwritten as necessary.

 #### 5.5.5  View / Update an Existing "license.txt" File.

+Once installed, the "license.txt" in the "senseexcel" Content library is used to manage the assigment of Sense Excel named user licenses.
+It can be viewed, updated and overwritten by following the steps below.

 1. Go to QMC >> Start >> Content libaries >> senseexcel >> Associated Items >> Contents
 2. Copy the contents of the "URL path" and and paste it immediately after your Qlik Sense Server Url in a new browser tab/window like the below example